vincentchachere/virtual-machine/README.md

   - You will need to put in your credit card information, but you will get $200 worth of Azure credit and will have 30 days to use those credits.
 You will not be charged until then

+- Finish the prompt

+- Click: `Go to Azure Portal`

-- Finish the prompt, click Go to Azure Portal, and you are ready to start with Azure!
+- Now you are ready to start with Azure!

   - You may also go to [portal.azure.com](https://www.portal.azure.com) to start